grammyjs/website/site/docs/plugins/commands.md

 - Command scope handling
 - "Did you mean ...?" feature that automatically finds the nearest existing command

-All of these features are made possible because you will define one or more central command structures that you define for your commands.
+All of these features are made possible because you will define one or more central command structures that define your bot's commands.

 ## Basic Usage